kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 ## Development History

-With milestone 1, our application was able to host sample menu items and vendors and display their information on a card graphic to the user on the webpage.
+With Milestone 1, our application was able to host sample menu items and vendors and display their information on a card graphic to the user on the webpage.
 Admins were also able to edit the data of the menu items and vendor data.
-For milestone 2, our application allowed for vendors to create their own type of account for specific data editing, and allows normal users to view vendor-specific menu items on a separate page.
-Admin functionalities are also updated in milestone 2.
+For Milestone 2, our application allowed for vendors to create their own type of account for specific data editing, and allows normal users to view vendor-specific menu items on a separate page.
+Admin functionalities are also updated in Milestone 2.
+Lastly, for Milestone 3, the vendor now has a home page to edit their information.
+Users can also leave reviews for each vendor and read reviews from other users.

 ## Running the system